DevoteamNL/opendora/devlake-go/README.md

 By default, the script will look for DevLake at http://localhost:4000/ and Backstage at http://localhost:7007/ but this can be changed using environment variables, respectively: `BACKSTAGE_URL` and `DEVLAKE_URL`. **Make sure to include the trailing forward slash `/`**

+By default, the script will look for use DevLake admin credentials user:`devlake` and password:`merico`.
+This can be changed using environment variables, respectively: `DEVLAKE_ADMIN_USER` and `DEVLAKE_ADMIN_PASS`.

 ### To run the script:

 ```